kailaisun/kailaisun.github.io/_pages/about.md

 My research interest lies in smart buildings and smart cities, including building occupancy detection/estimation, computer vision and generative models.
 I have published more than 15 first-author papers in top international journals, including *Cell Patterns, Building and Environment, Automation in Construction, Energy and Buildings*, etc.

-Aiming to solve practical challenges in the real world, most of my work is grounded in real-world datasets (collected with collaborators).
+Aiming to solve practical challenges in the real world, most of my work is grounded in real-world datasets.